ticky/dotfiles/readme.md

 * autocomplete directories, history, commands, common `killall` items and aliases
 * useful aliases for git and more
 * 2 line prompt for readability
-* support for OS X, Linux and Cygwin
+* support for OS X, Linux and Cygwin (and exposes `$UNAME` environment variable containing a lower-case platform name)
-* built-in compatibility with both GNU utilities and BSD utilities
+* built-in compatibility with both GNU and BSD core utilities (also exposes `$COREUTILS` environment variable)
-* useful user-level .gitignore
+* useful user-level `.gitignore`
 * sensible `screen` setup - no startup message, real bells and your user shell
 * support for `tmux` (very basic for now)
 * good `wget` defaults